-- Can you guess why it's called "the Milky Way"?
+- Can you guess why it's called the Milky Way?

 The Milky Way is spiral in shape and contains over 100 billion stars.
+There are so many stars that it actually looks milky.
 The Milky Way has a large black hole in the center of it that swallows anything that gets close to the edge.

 There are a lot of other galaxies in the universe, and the complex variety and uniqueness of the stars and galaxies of the universe are magnificent.
 There are so many different types, sizes, and colors of stars in each.
 Maybe you thought these stars were just little dots in the night sky!

 - When you ponder the existence of the stars, do you wonder why they are present, and why they are here?

 - How do these wonderful illuminators of the night come into existence?